nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Format: `random`

-Picks a recipe at random and displays it
+Picks a recipe from the cookbook at random and displays it

 <div style="page-break-after: always;"></div>